History of Manila: Spanish colonial era

-On June 19, 1591, after the commencement of the construction of a fort there, López de Legazpi made overtures of friendship with Lakan Dula of Tondo, which was prudently accepted.
-However, the Muslim, Rajah Sulayman, refused to submit to the Spaniards and gathered together a force composed of Tagalog warriors after failing to get the support of Lakan Dula and that of the leaders of Hagonoy and Macabebe.
-On June 3, 1571, Sulayman led his troops and attacked the Spaniards in a decisive battle at the town of Bangkusay, but were defeated.
-With the destruction of Sulayman's army and the friendship with Lakan Dula, the Spaniards began to establish themselves throughout the city and its neighboring towns.
+On June 19, 1591, after the commencement of the construction of a fort there, López de Legazpi made overtures of friendship with the Lakandula of Tondo, which was prudently accepted.
+However, the Muslim, Rajah Sulayman, refused to submit to the Spaniards and gathered together a force composed of Tagalogwarriors after failing to get the support of Lakandula and that of the leaders of Hagonoy and Macabebe.
+On June 3, 1571, Sulayman led his troops and attacked the Spaniards in a decisive battle at the area of Bangkusay, but were defeated.
+With the destruction of Sulayman's army and the friendship with the Lakandula, the Spaniards began to establish themselves throughout the city and its neighboring towns.
 Afterwards came the rapid Christianization of the natives of the city.
 The first missionaries to arrive were the Augustinians, followed by the Franciscans, Jesuits, Dominicans, Augustinians and other religious orders.
 The friars also began to establish schools and churches dedicated to the Christian faith, eventually spreading throughout Manila and beyond.

 In 1595, Manila was decreed to be the capital of the Philippines, although it had already in fact served that function practically from its founding in 1571.
 Legazpi then ordered the creation of a municipal government or cabildo with a set of Spanish-style houses, monasteries, nunneries, churches, and schools giving birth to Intramuros.
 The layout of the city was haphazardly planned during this era as a set of communities surrounding the fortified walls of Intramuros (within the walls), which was the original Manila.
 Intramuros, one of the oldest walled cities in the Far East, was constructed and designed by Spanish Jesuit missionaries to provide protection from invading Chinese pirates and native uprisings.
 The walled district of Intramuros, as well as the suburbs outside Intramuros, housed a total of 1200 Spanish families and garrisoned 400 Spanish soldiers.